ConduitIO/conduit-connector-postgres/README.md

 }
 ```

+:warning: When the connector or pipeline is deleted, the connector will automatically attempt to delete the replication slots and publication.
+This is the default behaviour and can be disabled by setting `logrepl.autoCleanup` to `false`.

 ## Key Handling

 The connector will automatically look up the primary key column for the specified tables.
 If that can't be determined,